transferwise/styleguide-components/README.md

 5. **Update the documentation**

-    To update the version hosted on http://transferwise.github.io/styleguide-components/, run the following:
+    To update the version hosted on http://transferwise.github.io/styleguide-components/, run the following inside the styleguide-components directory:
     If this is your first time:
     ```
         git clone git@github.com:transferwise/styleguide-components.git gh-pages